FindHotel/auto-snapshot/README.md

 # Deployment

-You can make a test deployment to AWS using:
+First you will need to install and configure [humilis][humilis], if you haven't do so already.
+Then you can make a test deployment to AWS using:

 ```bash
 make create